-Among it's assets Debtor also continues to maintain the following motor vehicles which are currently being leased to Debtor's affiliated company Crystal Maids: (1) 2012 Toyota Scion.
-VIN#JTLZE4FE3CJ0155536 under a month to month Lease to Crystal Maids at the rate of \$379.94, (2) 2012 Toyota Scion.
-VIN#JTLZE4FE0CJ016026, under a month to month Lease to Crystal Maids at the rate of \$379.94, (3) 2012 Toyota Scion.
+Among its assets Debtor also continues to maintain the following motor vehicles which are currently being leased to Debtor's affiliated company Crystal Maids: (1) 2012 Toyota Scion.
+VIN#JTLZE4FE3CJ0155536 under a month to month Lease to \$379.94, Maids at the of (2)2012 Toyota Scion.
+Crystal rate VIN#JTLZE4FE0CJ016026, under a month to month Lease to Crystal Maids at the rate of \$379.94, (3) 2012 Toyota Scion.
 VIN#JTLZE4FE3CJ016159, under a month to month Lease to Crystal Maids at the rate of \$379.94 and (4) 2012 Toyota Scion.
 VIN#JTLZE4FE3CJ022936, under a month to month Lease to Crystal Maids at the rate of \$379.94.

-Debtor anticipates that collection will ensue upon completion of accounting review and reconciliation, pursuant to any and all amounts due and owing to Debtor from insider/affiliated companies including but not limited to companies such as the Principal Group and Crystal Maids.
-Additionally, pursuant to Debtor's actions to recover fraudulent transfers from LA Foods, LLC, in the amount of \$110,040.00, Debtor reached a settlement of \$60,000.00 which payments are being made to Debtor accordingly.
+Debtor is owed approximately \$490,015.81 collectively from several insider/affiliated companies owned by the principal of the Debtor, Mrs. Saundra Thurman-Custis.
+Debtor anticipates that collection of the debts owed by the insider/affiliated companies will ensue upon completion of accounting review and reconciliation, pursuant to any and all amounts due and owing to Debtor from insider/affiliated companies, including but not limited to companies such as the Principal Group and Crystal Maids.
+Additionally, pursuant to Debtor's actions to recover fraudulent transfers from LA Foods,

+LLC, in the amount of \$110,040.00, Debtor reached a settlement of \$60,000.00, which was made to Debtor accordingly.

-Financial Statements
+2. Financial Statements